 “Although children may have a hard-wired preference for sweet foods as an evolutionarily-protective mechanism against toxic ingestion, kids will often eat what is put in front of them,” CEENTA ENT doctor Darrell Klotz, MD, said.
 “Parents have the difficult but important responsibility of balancing their children's plates (and palates)!”

 Just because your child would rather eat candy than vegetables, it doesn’t mean they’re stubborn (well, not entirely).
 Their biology makes them behave that way.
-But if they’re having trouble tasting anything, bring them to an ENT doctor at CEENTA.
+But if you believe your child's taste buds are not working correctly, bring them to an ENT doctor at CEENTA.
 They can help determine what might be causing the problem and get them back to tasting a well-balanced diet before long.